Veterinarians - EOI | National

 You could be monitoring biosecurity containment and transitional facilities at zoos to ensure that organisms that are not allowed in the New Zealand environment, stay out of New Zealand.

-Our Establishment Veterinarians who are on-site at processing facilities provide ante mortem inspections as well as a review of post mortem processes, monitor animal welfare compliance (including on-farm verification), and provide export certification.
+Our Establishment Veterinarians who are on-site at processing facilities provide ante mortem inspections as well as a review of post mortem processes, monitor animal welfare compliance (including on-farm verification work), and provide export certification.
 They also partner with senior management on site to ensure that production is maximised and that processes are safe and efficient.

 As a Circuit Veterinarian, you may be auditing the processing in a cold store, a deer or chicken farm.
 Meeting with the managers of these facilities, you would ensure that animal welfare is upheld, and you would review documentation, verify processes, make recommendations, and provide official certification that allow products to be exported and that market access is retained.